huditech/lag-metrics-sample/README.md

     -f main.bicep
 ```

+You will be prompted for the email address that notifications should be sent to.

 Alternatively, you can also run:

 ```
-./deploy.sh
+./deploy.sh youremail@example.com
 ```

-This has the advantage that it automatically created the `.env` file for the client (see below).
+This has the advantage that it automatically creates the `.env` file for the sender and receiver
+clients (see below).

 You will be prompted for an email address where the alert notifications should be sent to.